 Even though they're named after cats and look remarkably like Tribbles, the puss caterpillar is actually the most venomous caterpillar in the world.
 Don Hall, an entomologist at the University of Florida, said a sting from one of these fluffy guys "feels like a bee sting, only worse.
 The pain immediately and rapidly gets worse after being stung, and can even make your bones hurt."

 If that's not bad enough, it turns out venom isn't the only line of defense for the puss caterpillar.
-Amazingly, they have been known to fling their own feces around to ward off encroaching parasites.
+Amazingly, they have been known to fling their own excrement around to ward off encroaching parasites.
 Even worse news is that the population of puss caterpillars is booming, so if you find yourself on the east coast of the US, look out for these bad boys.

 Saddleback Venom Makes Blood Cells Explode